Trends Shaping The Future of OTT Advertising in 2023

 OTT advertising will only be more worthwhile and effective.
 OTT will become the new mass advertising medium.
 Video advertisements will be mini vignettes featuring content about an OTT brand’s products or services.
 Vignettes will be short and live online with short viewing spans and not feature a “skip” button.

 Online video will represent about 80% of all advertising, and TV will represent 20%.
-IP-based television advertising is the bridge technology that will likely bridge the gap between these two worlds.
+IP-based television advertising is the technology that will likely bridge the gap between these two worlds.

 Conclusion

 The future of OTT advertising is bright.
 According to a recent study, over 8 million households have cut the cord and only watch TV through streaming services like Netflix or Hulu.
-This trend will continue as more customers look for ways to reduce their monthly payments by cutting out traditional cable providers.
+This trend will continue as more customers seek ways to reduce their monthly payments by cutting out traditional cable providers.

 If you need help starting your digital marketing strategy, contact us for expert consultation to implement these principles into your company’s goals.